 As one might expect on a tour given by the Sacramento History Museum, the people and the events described were based on documented history.
 That fact made it all the more interesting to me.

-On two occasions during the tour we made our way beneath buildings still in use to the original street level.
+Twice we made our way beneath buildings still in use to the original street level.
 Mary had mentioned as we went underground that we would notice what she called the “smell of history”.
-There was indeed a distinct smell – earthy and musty.
+There was indeed a distinct smell – both earthy and musty.

 To raise the street level, building owners built buttressed brick walls to a specified height in front of their buildings.
 Wagon-load after wagon-load of soil fill was deposited in front of those walls and the earth graded at the new street level.
 We observed some of these original buttressed brick walls underneath the buildings on the tour.